Updated June 2022

 Women’s Health in Italy: Finding Birth Control

-Obviously one of your first concerns when thinking about women’s health in Italy.
+Obviously, one of your first concerns when thinking about women’s health in Italy.
 Though being a very Catholic country you will see that finding Birth Control in Italy is easy enough.
 You will however need a prescription.
 If you are studying abroad you should have a doctor on-site.
 With residency and a tessera sanitaria, just go to your assigned doctor.
-If you don’t have either of these take a look for a clinic there should be available in every city.
+If you don’t have either of these, look for a clinic that should be available in every city.
 In some cases, I have known pharmacists who accepted a US prescription if it was a recognizable Birth Control.
 But this is not guaranteed that they will accept it.
 The pill, patch, and nuva rings are all available.
-If you need to get an IUD checked on or any other implant type Birth Control, you will need to see a doctor.
+If you need to get an IUD checked on or any other implant-type Birth Control, you will need to see a doctor.

-When it comes to the Pill, as there are many different types, all with different balances.
-First ask at the pharmacist or doctor if they have your exact box from home (sometimes they do, for example, YAZ is everywhere).
+When it comes to the Pill, there are many different types, all with different balances.
+First, ask at the pharmacist or doctor if they have your exact box from home.
 If you are nervous about Italian, just go on and bring your last box and show them.

 Sometimes however they may not have the exact name but will have the same balance.
 In this case just to be 100% sure, check with a doctor.

 Our Uni doctor had an entire binder filled with Birth Control pills and their Italian version alternatives.
 Every time a friend or I have gone to a doctor in Italy, they have always had an Italian alternative of the same hormones.

 If you’d rather stick to just condoms: these can be found in Pharmacies and some supermarkets.
 There isn’t much to say here, you will find Durex universally and some other brands.